On the Convergence of the Monte Carlo Exploring Starts Algorithm for Reinforcement Learning: MDP Formulation

-A (deterministic and stationary) {\bf policy} $\pi$ is a mapping from the state space to the action space.
+A (deterministic and stationary) {\bf policy} $\pi$ is a mapping from the state space $\gS$ to the action space $\gA$.
 We denote $\pi(s)$ for the action selected under policy $\pi$ when in state $s$.
-For any given MDP, we define its {\bf MDP graph} as follows.
-The nodes in the graph are the states in the MDP.
-There is a directed edge from node $s$ to $s'$ if there is an action $a \in \gA$ such that $p(s'|s,a) > 0$.

-We briefly note that in the MDP literature there are two ways of defining the underlying sample space and probability measure for an MDP.
-One way defines a different probability measure over the sample space for each policy $\pi$; in this case, the state and action random variables at a given time $t$ are functions of the sample (from the sample space) and not of the policy.
-The other way is to use a sample space with a fixed probability measure, but define the state random variables as functions of both the sample and the policy.
-These two formulations are equivalent \citep{bertsekas1995dynamicVol1, bertsekas1996neuro}.
-In this paper, as in the papers \citep{tsitsiklis1994asynchronous} and \citep{tsitsiklis2002convergence}, we take the latter approach in order to state convergence results with probability one using a fixed probability measure.
-Henceforth we write $S_t^{\pi}$, $A_t^{\pi}$ and $R_t^{\pi}$ for the state, action, and reward at time $t$ under policy $\pi$.
+Denote $S_t^{\pi}$ for the state at time $t$ under policy $\pi$.
+Given any policy $\pi$, the state evolution becomes a well-defined Markov chain with transition probabilities